 Use the Group Policy snap-in to modify the Windows Firewall settings in the appropriate Group Policy objects.
 Note that you only need to modify Windows Firewall settings for Group Policy objects that are applied to Active Directory system containers (domains, organizational units, and sites) that contain computer accounts corresponding to computers that are or will be running Windows XP with SP2.

-Once you configure the Windows Firewall settings, the next refresh of Computer Configuration Group Policy downloads the new Windows Firewall settings and applies them for computers running Windows XP with SP2.
-Computers that are running Windows 2000, Windows Server 2003, Windows XP with SP1, or Windows XP with no service packs installed ignore the new Windows Firewall settings.
+Once you configure the Windows Firewall settings, the next refresh of Computer Configuration Group Policy downloads the new Windows Firewall settings and applies them.

 Windows Firewall: Define Program Exceptions